aadi58002/blog/content/blogs/DevOps-tools.md

 [Minikube getting started](https://minikube.sigs.k8s.io/docs/start/)
 #### Advantages
 1. Simple to use.
-2. Provides a graphical eb client to control it.
+2. Provides a graphical web client to control it.
 3. Has a lot of tutorials
 4. Offical recommendation to run local kubernetes cluster
 #### Disadvantages